-They can sometimes be found on the top left or at the bottom of a page, either centered, flush left or flush right.
+Other possible placements are at the top-left or at the bottom of the page, either centered, flush left, or flush right.
 Page numbers located at the bottom of a page are also called drop folios.
-As unconventional placements, these would be at the discretion of the editor.

-Certain pages have no pages numbers but are still included in the page numbering.
+Certain pages have no page numbers but are still included in the page numbering.
 These pages include:

-When examining page numbering according to the Chicago Manual of Style, it should also be noted that different numbering schemes are used depending on the section of the manuscript involved.
+When examining page numbering according to the Chicago Manual of Style format, it should also be noted that different numbering schemes are used depending on the section of the manuscript involved.